happypeter/happypeter.github.com/_posts/2010-8-26-letter-to-Hanchong.md

     you find it, and like any great relationship it just gets better and better as the years roll on.
 So keep looking.
 Don't settle.

 Having dreams is nice, but I think that is not enough for us, we still need love and care and friendship.
 You know what?
 I still remember all these joyful days we had in Shijiazhang, Shanghai and Beijing.
-Do not remember we once were together fighting for our dreams.
+Do not forget we were once together fighting for our dreams.

 Truthfully

 Peter